 - you were born to a mother who was HCV-positive and you’ve never been tested for HCV

 The initial test looks for HCV antibodies in your blood.
 If antibodies are present, it indicates that you’ve been exposed to the virus at some point.
-But it’s worth noting that this doesn’t necessarily mean you have HCV.
+But this doesn’t necessarily mean you have HCV.

 If you test positive for HCV antibodies, your doctor will order additional blood tests to determine if the virus is active and what your viral load is.
 Your viral load refers to the amount of the virus that’s in your blood.
 Some people may fight off HCV without treatment, while others may develop the chronic form of the disease.